NeoGeographyToolkit/StereoPipeline/docs/tools/dem2gcp.rst

-This program generates GCP (:numref:`bagcp`) based on densely measuring the warping between two DEMs, which helps resolve the lens distortion and the warping with (:numref:`intrinsics_ground_truth`).
+This program generates GCP (:numref:`bagcp`) based on densely measuring the warping between two DEMs, which helps resolve the lens distortion and the warping.

 The approach is as follows.
 The dense disparity from an ASP-produced warped DEM to a reference DEM is found.
 This program will take as input that disparity and interest point matches between the raw images, and will produce GCP with correct ground positions based on the reference DEM.
-Lastly, bundle adjustment will solve for the lens distortion.
+Lastly, bundle adjustment (:numref:`intrinsics_ground_truth`) invoked with the GCP will solve for the lens distortion.

 This program was motivated by the processing of KH-7 images, for which ASP has no camera model, so the initial produced DEM ends up rather warped.
 The hope is